hardehboy/adelawal.github.io/Resume.md

 		<li>Developed strategic plans that aligned with the company's vision, focusing on expansion into new markets, securing high-value clients, and exploring innovative advertising solutions.
 	<div class="6u$ 12u$(small)">
 		<h3>FCAH - Junior Analyst</h3>
-		<li>Engaged in the collection and analysis of market data, identifying potential areas for economic development and market expansion for community developmentt.
+		<li>Engaged in the collection and analysis of market data, identifying potential areas for economic development and market expansion for community development.
 	</div>
 </div>